JonasGreim/CholeskyDecompositionExistenceCheck/README.md

 Test positiv definit:
  * via Laplace expansion:
-   * If Laplace expansion is positiv then the matrix is semi postiv definit
+   * If Laplace expansion is greater than 0 then the matrix is semi postiv definit
-   * And if Laplace expansion is postiv and the matrix is symmetric then the matrix is postiv definit
+   * And if Laplace expansion is is greater than 0 and the matrix is symmetric then the matrix is postiv definit

 <!-- LICENSE -->